tarwn/lessthandot-hugo/blogs/content/posts/2011-04-07-bulk-loading-data-into-a.md

 Further validation of PUB.dbo.PUB_INVENTORY shows the count did increase to 1,507,713 rows.

 The reason this happened was due to the triggers for Merge Replication not firing during the BULK INSERT that SSIS performs with the FastLoad option.
-To fix this situation, the SSIS package’s AccessMode can be set to OpenRowset and perform normal insert logging operations.
+To fix this situation, the SSIS package's AccessMode can be set to OpenRowset and perform normal insert logging operations.
 This causes the performance of the total data load to be reduced from 8 seconds to over 14 minutes.
 The option is almost unusable for Fred.
 Alternatively, the FastLoadOptions can be used to force the firing of the triggers during the BULK INSERT.

 Set the destination options to add the FIRE_TRIGGERS option.
 The total value and combined options for the FastLoadOptions is as follows.